ericelliott/h5Validate/README.markdown

 ## Status

 A lot has changed since I wrote this library in 2010.
-So much, in fact, that I've started a new project based on the great work we did here.
-It's called [h5v2](https://github.com/ericelliott/h5v2).
-It's brand new, we haven't even ported the unit tests, yet.
+It has been several years since I used the library myself.
+I leave it here because other people might find it useful.
+There are some open issues, and I have no intention of updating or maintaining this library myself.
+Pull requests are welcome.

-Wouldn't you like a library like h5Validate written to work with node-style modules, Browserify, and web components?
-I'd love your help.
-[Take a look at the issues and contribute!](https://github.com/ericelliott/h5v2/issues)
+If you'd like to become the new maintainer of this project, open an issue and we'll discuss it.